manuGil/online-core/docs/source/systems-model.rst

 Modelling Processes
 ------------------------------

-The process of building models is more complicated than defining the elements of models and their relationships, capturing them in a conceptual model, and implementing such conceptual model in software, see :numref:`fig-modelling-process`  The |ltb| `Modelling`_ process is often described as being *iterative.*
+The process of building models is more complicated than defining their elements and relationships, capturing them in a conceptual model, and implementing such conceptual model in software, see :numref:`fig-modelling-process`  The |ltb| `Modelling`_ is an **iterative** process.

 .. _fig-modelling-process: